rwieruch/blog_robinwieruch_content/blog/react-tech-stack/index.md

 **Vercel (Hosting)**: I have been using Vercel for several years.
 Back then it was called Zeit and their service was called Now.
 They offer a great solution for hosting full-stack applications, however, I can also see why people are hesitant to use it.
 If you are looking for self-hosted alternative, I would recommend using [Hetzner](https://www.hetzner.com/)/[DigitalOcean](https://m.do.co/c/fb27c90322f3) with [Coolify](https://coolify.io/).

-**Domain**: I used different providers over the years, but I am pretty happy with CloudFlare to manage all of my domains these days.
+**CloudFlare (Domain)**: I used different providers over the years, but I am pretty happy with CloudFlare to manage all of my domains these days.
 They offer a great UI and you can attach extra information to your DNS records which makes it easier to track your services.

+**Stripe (Payment Gateway)**: I don't have a hard recommendation for a payment gateway.
+I have used Stripe for several years and I am happy with it.
+However, I can see why people are hesitant to use it, because even though they have a great documentation and a great API, they also increase their API and feature surface which can be overwhelming.

 **Testing & Tooling**: I don't have any hard recommendations for testing and tooling.
 I'd say these days a mix of React Testing Library and Cypress/Playwright is a good choice for testing.
 For tooling, I would recommend using ESLint (perhaps Biome in the future) and Prettier.
 Even though I'd hope for a good Storybook alternative, it is still my go-to solution for UI documentation.
 In addition I am using [tsx](https://www.npmjs.com/package/tsx) for executing TypeScript (e.g. database seeding) from the terminal.